simonweniger/agentkit/docs/blogpost/langsmith.md

  You can easily turn any python function into an action through `action` decorator.
 In addition, by applying LangSmith `traceable` function, you can convert it into a traceable action.
 That's all it takes to create a traceable action from a Python function!

 > **Note**:
-We pass the `traceable` parameter into the action decorators instead of using regular Python decoration because ActionWeaver generates a Pydantic model from the function signature, and we want to exclude `traceable` from the Pydantic model.
+We pass the `traceable` parameter into the action decorators instead of using regular Python decoration because Agentkit generates a Pydantic model from the function signature, and we want to exclude `traceable` from the Pydantic model.

 Example: